Welcome

 The international community has drawn up agreements under international law to come closer to finally ridding the planet of these brutal agents of warfare:

-The United Nations Convention on Prohibitions or Restrictions on the Use of Certain Conventional Weapons Which May Be Deemed to be Excessively Injurious or to Have Indiscriminate Effects, also referred to as the Convention on Certain Conventional Weapons, entered into force in 1983.
-It aims, inter alia, to restrict the use of mines, booby-traps and other devices (see the Amended Protocol II), as well as to minimise the occurrence of explosive remnants of war (Protocol V).
+The United Nations Convention on Prohibitions or Restrictions on the Use of Certain Conventional Weapons Which May Be Deemed to be Excessively Injurious or to Have Indiscriminate Effects, also referred to as the Convention on Certain Conventional Weapons, entered into force back in 1983.
+It aims, inter alia, to restrict the use of mines, booby-traps and other devices (see the Amended Protocol II), as well as to regulate the handling of explosive remnants of war (Protocol V).
 1999 saw the entry into force of the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction (known as the Ottawa Convention), which explicitly prohibits anti-personnel mines, regulates how they are destroyed and renders the clearance of existing minefields as well as assistance for victims obligatory.

 The Convention on Cluster Munitions (known as the Oslo Convention) has been in force since 2010 and regulates the ban on cluster munitions and obligations to destroy stocks and clear ordnance.